ancient0328/framework-agnostic-modular-architecture/README.md

 cd my-project
 ```

-The script will create all necessary directories and basic README files for each section, along with a basic package.json and .msyn.json configuration.
+The script will create all necessary directories and basic README files for each section, along with a basic package.json configuration.

 After creating your project structure, we recommend installing msyn for asset synchronization: